UniMath/agda-unimath/src/foundation/large-binary-relations.lagda.md

   (A : (l : Level) → UU (α l))
   (R : Large-Relation-Prop α β A) where

-  is-reflexive-Large-Relation-Prop : UUω
-  is-reflexive-Large-Relation-Prop =
-    is-reflexive-Large-Relation A (type-Large-Relation-Prop A R)

   is-large-symmetric-Large-Relation-Prop : UUω
   is-large-symmetric-Large-Relation-Prop =